Research Ethics in SCSS

 - A completed application form, signed by both you and your supervisor (WORD)

-- An Information Sheet for participants (Sample)
+- An Information Sheet for participants (Sample) You may alternatively use an information sheet in the TCD format (Sample).

 - A Consent Form (Sample).
 If your study involves minors, then separate consent forms are required for the participant and the parent/guardian of the minor.